tslenter/Cisco-port-filter-for-inactive-ports/README.md

 # cisco-port-filter-for-inactive-ports
 Extracts port information for inactive ports.
+Currently locked for 26 weeks.

 This python script makes use of the following library's: